-Rate of Pay: Sick leave shall be paid at the employee's straight time hourly rate of pay, exclusive of shift differential.
-An employee shall not be entitled to more sick leave hours per day than the regularly scheduled hours of work.
+Rate of Pay: An employee shall not be entitled to more sick leave hours per day than the regularly scheduled hours of work.
 In all cases, accrued sick leave will be paid only for the period of actual disability.
-After all accrued sick leave is exhausted, vacation leave and compensatory time, in that order and exclusive of shift differential, will be used for absences due to illness.
+After all accrued sick leave is exhausted, vacation leave will be used for absences due to illness.
 Once all paid leave is exhausted, the employee will be placed on a medical leave of absence without pay.